Huangdi-599/Department-Management-API---Nestjs-Graphql/frontend/README.md

 - Displays all departments in a card layout
 - Shows sub-departments hierarchically
 - Create, edit, and delete functionality
+- Navigation link to sub-departments page
+- Logout button

+### Sub-Departments (`/sub-departments`)
+- Protected route (requires authentication)
+- Displays all sub-departments in a table format
+- Shows department name for each sub-department
+- Create, edit, and delete functionality
+- Department selection dropdown when creating
+- Navigation link back to departments page
 - Logout button

 ## API Integration